opendatahub-io/opendatahub-community/contributing.md

 Consider contributing to documentation to improve install instructions, tutorials, examples and more by adding content to [opendatahub.io](https://github.com/opendatahub-io/opendatahub.io).
 If new features or components are being submitted, it is expected that proper documentation will accompany it.

+For contributors working on feature development, see the [Feature Development Requirements](feature-development-requirements.md) document which outlines the technical standards and requirements for different feature maturity levels (Dev Preview, ODH, and RHOAI features).

 ## Issues Management or Triage

 Helping to manage or triage open issues in repositories can be a great contribution and a great opportunity to learn about the various areas of the project.